ten7/hosting-drupal-on-kubernetes/lab01_interactingWithK8s.md

 ## Installing kubectl

 There are several methods to install `kubectl` depending on your preference and platform.
-The [Kubernetes website](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-macos) specifies several different methods with which you may install `kubectl`.
+The [Kubernetes website](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-macos) specifies several different methods with which you may install `kubectl`:

+* Use a downloaded binary ("dist")
+* Use a package manager such as Homebrew or Chocolatey.
+* Install Docker for Mac or Docker for Windows.

+Your instructor may recommend a particular method depending on your class.

 Often, however, you will want to also install Docker so that you may build and run your containers locally.
 Docker for Mac and Docker for Windows include `kubectl` out of the box.

 On MacOS: